colorlessenergy/productivity/README.md

 ### 🏆 reward

-completing all the tasks redirects to a celebration page
+completing all tasks redirects to celebration page

 ### ☀️ themes 🌙